 The Grand Chapter of Phi Sigma Kappa recognizes undergraduate chapters’ outstanding accomplishments through the annual awards application.
-Applying for chapter awards can feel overwhelming and can sometimes even seem impossible to complete in addition to finishing up the semester strong.
+Applying for chapter awards can feel overwhelming and can sometimes even seem impossible to complete and finish up the semester strong.
 Below are five tips to help make the application process feel less daunting, as the potential reward is definitely worth it.

 Since only the President or Secretary can fill out the awards application, it is good to delegate sections of the application to brothers in the chapter.

 Certain parts of the awards application can be delegated to specific chairmen: philanthropy, community service, scholarship, recruitment, risk management.
 These specific chairmen should more easily be able to obtain the information that is being requested.
 Those chairmen should compile the information and send it to the officer who will complete the application.

 Allocate enough time

 The awards application can take up to 30 minutes to complete if your chapter plans to apply for every award (which each chapter is encouraged to do).
 It is important that enough time is set aside to gather the materials to answer each question thoroughly.
-Some questions ask for supplementary items, such as recommendation letters from your campus’ fraternity and sorority life staff, which may take some time to acquire.
+Some questions ask for supplementary items, such as recommendation letters from your campus’s fraternity and sorority life staff, which may take some time to acquire.

 Type it out ahead of time